Summer Institute Information

 - Optional: Bug repellant, flashlight, sunglasses, camera, binoculars, musical instrument (portable and nonelectric)

-Note: No knives or hunting gear is allowed.
+Note: No knives or hunting gear are allowed.

 Will I need spending money during the program?

 The Summer Institute program covers the cost for room and board, transportation and admission to off-campus activities, as well as the cost of every meal.
 You will want to bring spending money for laundry and incidentals.

 What do I do now?